In this article

 When you’re approved for a card, the issuer determines your credit limit based on your credit score and payment history.
 If you'd like to raise your limit, you'll have to demonstrate a history of responsible and frequent card use.

-Meanwhile, charge cards don’t have preset card limits.
+Charge cards, on the other hand, don’t have preset card limits.
 Their spending limit fluctuates (sometimes even monthly) based on factors like:

 • Credit history